aaron-fl/print_ext/README.rst

 Performance:
    This is designed for human consumption, so it is only fast enough that humans don't get impatient.
-   It favors flexability over performance.
+   It favors flexibility over performance.